Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Long Branch, NJ

-📍 Google Maps | Website | Parking: Paid lot, $10/car.
-Metered street parking, use pay stations, and read signs carefully | Best Nearby Hotel: Beach House On the Shore
+📍 Google Maps | Website | 🅿️ Parking: Paid lot, $10/car.
+Metered street parking, use pay stations, and read signs carefully

 Another beautiful and quiet beach, Seven Presidents Oceanfront Park is located in Long Branch, NJ – about 20 minutes from Sandy Hook.
-It’s more-or-less off the beaten path, so it doesn’t get as crowded or rowdy as other beaches.
+It’s more or less off the beaten path, so it doesn’t get as crowded or rowdy as other beaches.

 There’s even a nice park for kids to play in that’s divided into two groups – one for the little ones, and another for the older ones.
 This peaceful beach is family-friendly with clean bathrooms, showers, and great food on the boardwalk.